hajke-gu/text-mod/docs/pages/index.md

 ## Features

-More details about the features can be found {% include features.md name="here" %}.
+More details about the features can be found {% link features.md %}.

 ## The project

-More details about the project and the authors can be found {% include about.md name="here" %}.
+More details about the project and the authors can be found {% link about.md %}.

 ## License